Coal and jobs in the United States

 - "Employment in Renewable Energy Sector Reaches 5.7 Million Globally," IRENA, Jan 21, 2014.

-- "Average Number of Employees by State and Mine Type", Energy Information Administration, accessed May 2008.
+- "Average Number of Employees by State and Mine Type, 2012 and 2013", Energy Information Administration, Annual Coal Report 2013.

 - "Coal Data: A Reference", Energy Information Administration, 1995, pp. 65-68.